 The food in Rome (and Italy in general) is just freaking heavenly.
-The best pasta in Rome is usually found in casual and delicious trattorias, where you can find typical Roman dishes like spaghetti alla carbonara, cacio e pepe, spaghetti alla gricia (which is not quite the same as carbonara) and potato gnocchi.
+The best pasta in Rome is usually found in casual and delicious trattorias, where you can eat pasta dishes like spaghetti alla carbonara, cacio e pepe, spaghetti alla Gricia (which is not quite the same as carbonara), and potato gnocchi.

-One thing I learned that I didn’t realize before visiting Italy is that certain regions are known for specific pasta dishes.
-And other regions will generally respect pastas not from their own region, and not try to recreate them in other areas.
+One thing I learned in Italy is that certain regions are known for specific pasta dishes, and other areas generally respect pasta from different regions by not trying to recreate it.

-So for example, carbonara originated in Rome and since it is considered Roman cuisine, we didn’t see it on the menu at any restaurants outside of Rome.
+So, for example, carbonara originated in Rome, and since it is considered traditional Roman food, we didn’t see it on the menu at any Italian restaurants outside of Rome.

 Psst, since you’re headed to Rome, book some of my favorite activities through GetYourGuide below!

-Having Italian food in Italy is just about the biggest treat I can think of, and a foodie’s dream.
+Enjoying Italian cuisine in Italy is just about the biggest treat I can think of and a foodie’s dream.

 Roman pasta is just the next level and can’t be compared to anything you might have had in the States.